 An Observational Understanding of Connected Lighting Systems (Report, May 2021)

 NGLS evaluations primarily focus on the configuration complexity challenges faced by most connected lighting projects in the field.
-They use observational research in “living lab” environments to witness the interaction of products and people, and technology and technique.
+Evaluators use observational research in “living lab” environments to witness the interaction of products and people, and technology and technique.

 Experienced industry professionals from a wide range of practices comprise NGLS evaluation teams.
 Using detailed protocols to collect and assess feedback, the teams observe, document, and measure how systems are installed and configured, how well they perform, and how users operate them.